bhuvaneshwary/cprogram/Chapter-3/README.md

-This folder contains my solutions to all the chapter 3 questions
+This folder has the solutions to all questions of chapter 3.